 My stomach was all unhappy with the amount of desserts I’d been making, and while I don’t restrict sugar or white flour or whatever, I know that I feel better when I don’t have it every day.

 So I tried to find a recipe for key lime pie bars (bars instead of pie since I just made a peanut butter chocolate ice cream pie) that didn’t mean I would have to use sweetened condensed milk.

 A few years ago I made no bake cheesecake bars, so I thought I’d base my recipe off that.
 Then I realized I didn’t have any cream cheese, and I was in no mood to go to the store.

 So I started searching for dairy free key lime pie, and found this tasty-looking recipe from Minimalist Baker.
 It looked like something I’d really like, so I thought I’d give it a try.

-You have a few options.
-1) use almonds.
+To make these sturdier, you have a few options: 1) use almonds.
 2) do not soak the cashews before blending.

-I like my partially frozen because it’s easier to eat haha, so I freeze them and let them sit out for about 10-15 minutes.
+I like my partially frozen because it’s easier to eat haha, so I freeze them and let them sit out for about 10-15 minutes before I enjoy them.

 I was seriously surprised at how much I loved these.
 They are so refreshing and delicious!